faf0/sct/README.md

 Xsct (X11 set color temperature) is a UNIX tool which allows you to set the color temperature of your screen.
 It is simpler than Redshift and f.lux.

-Original code was published by Ted Unangst to the public domain: http://www.tedunangst.com/flak/post/sct-set-color-temperature
+Original code was published by Ted Unangst in the public domain: http://www.tedunangst.com/flak/post/sct-set-color-temperature

 Minor modifications were made in order to get sct to: